alljoyn/extras-webdocs/docs/learn/core/index.md

 AllJoyn applications can advertise its services via two mechanisms:
 About Announcements and Well-Known Name.
-Depending on available transports, the AllJoyn framework will use different mechanisms to ensure the that the application can be discovered by other AllJoyn applications.
+Depending on available transports, the AllJoyn framework will use different mechanisms to ensure that the application can be discovered by other AllJoyn applications.
 For IP-based transports, mDNS and a combination of multicast and broadcast UDP packets are used.